sumiranverma/TimeOnTab/README.md

 # TimeOnTab

 The TimeOnTab Chrome Extension is a productivity tool designed to help users monitor and manage their time spent on various websites.
-It provides an intuitive interface for starting and stopping time tracking, and presents a detailed timesheet that displays all tracked activities with accurate timestamps and total time spent.
+It provides an intuitive interface for starting and stopping time-tracking, and presents a detailed timesheet that displays all tracked activities with accurate timestamps and total time spent.

 ## Features
 - `Start/Stop Tracking`: Easily start and stop time tracking with a click.